DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 worker2   Ready    <none>          12m   v1.30.14
 ```

 🎉 Congratulations!
-You now have a fully functional Kubernetes cluster built manually from scratch.
+You now have a fully functional K8s cluster built manually from scratch.